 Benefit #3: Small Class Sizes

 Studies show students learn best in small classes.
-The hustle of university life is distracting, and crowded lecture halls offer little opportunity for one-on-one interaction with instructors and peers.
+The hustle of university life is distracting, and crowded lecture halls offer little opportunity for one-on-one interaction with school instructors and peers.

 Benefit #4: Hands-on Learning

 Learning is a dynamic process, and everyone has their own style.
-Some students absorb lessons better by reading and attending lectures, while others prefer a hands-on approach.
+Some students absorb their education better by reading and attending lectures, while others prefer a hands-on approach.
 In small classes, you have time to work on practical exercises with immediate feedback from your instructors.
 You will get a feel for insurance forms and how medical records software works, so you can feel confident your first day on the job.